oppia/oppia-web-developer-docs/Backend-tests.md

 #### Overall coverage

-We use a simple tool, called *code coverage*, to check that all of Oppia’s backend code is fully covered by at least one test.
-Coverage reports specify which lines of each file have not been used in any test, and they report what percentage of each file is covered by the tests.
+We use a simple tool called *code coverage* to check that all of Oppia’s backend code is fully covered by at least one test.
+Coverage reports specify which lines of each file have not been executed in any test, and they report what percentage of each file (branches and lines) is covered by the tests.
 Currently, Oppia has achieved **100% backend line coverage**.
 We require that all changes maintain this full coverage.

 When writing a test for a function or class, you can generate a coverage report to verify that all the lines of the function/class have been included in the tests.
 To do this, simply add the `--generate_coverage_report` flag to the `run_backend_tests` command: